Kūkai: Emerging from obscurity

 All of these were written in 817.
 Records show that Kūkai was also busy writing poetry, conducting rituals, and writing epitaphs and memorials on request.
 His popularity at the court only increased, and spread.

-Meanwhile, Kukai's new esoteric teachings and literature drew scrutiny from a noted scholar-monk of the time named Tokuitsu, who traded letters back and forth in 815 asking for clarification.
+Meanwhile, Kūkai's new esoteric teachings and literature drew scrutiny from a noted scholar-monk of the time named Tokuitsu, who traded letters back and forth in 815 asking for clarification.
 The dialogue between them proved constructive and helped to give Kūkai more credibility, while the Nara Schools took greater interest in esoteric practice.